norwegian-geotechnical-institute/sieve_analyses/README.md

 ├── environment.yaml              - Dependency file to use with conda.
 ├── LICENSE                       - File clarifying the repository's license.
 ├── README.md                     - Descritpion of the repository.
+├── SupplementaryInformation.pdf  - Supplementary Information to the paper: 1.
+Application Example, 2. description of the Grain Size Distribution characterization survey.
 ```

 To clone the repository and have everything set up for you, run: